kite-sdk/kite/cdk-data/src/site/markdown/guide.md

 Then add a dependency for the Data Module using the information specified on the [Dependency Information page](dependency-info.html).

+Some CDK features are optional, which means you'll need to add extra dependencies if you use them.
+These are listed below.

-If you are using HCatalog integration, you'll need the following dependencies too:
+If you are using HCatalog integration, you'll need to add the following dependencies:

     <dependency>
       <groupId>org.apache.hcatalog</groupId>